 - Hardware inputs such as keyboards and switch devices

 - Focus states to help users understand which element they are working on

 Drupal semantics are defined with modern HTML5 and WAI Rich Internet Applications (WAI-ARIA or ARIA).
 Drupal uses ARIA landmarks to highlight the page regions, although the Drupal community tries to limit the use of ARIA where possible, finding that HTML generally provides more consistent support with assistive technologies.

 All of these are supported by Drupal’s accessibility team, which has worked to identify and resolve accessibility barriers during the development process.
-Any actively developed software will have some accessibility barriers, so the challenge is to proactively identify those issues and ensure that they are resolved quickly.
+Any software will have some accessibility barriers, so the challenge is proactively identifying those issues and quickly resolving them.

 Endless Martech Integrations

 Because Drupal is open by design, it can be readily integrated with other enterprise and third-party systems.
 The Drupal community has already created and maintains integrations with numerous martech applications beyond the ones listed here.